A dead character has a peaceful expression. Sometimes noble and dignified as well.

 - In James Swallow's Warhammer 40,000 novel Deus Sanguinius, when Rafen goes to pay his respects to his dead mentor (and engage in Talking to the Dead), he is struck by how peaceful he looks, unlike the contortion racking him, as he died Fighting from the Inside to warn Rafen.

-- Discussed Trope in The Outsiders.
+- The Outsiders: Discussed.
 The kid who dies "Didn't look peaceful.
 He just looked dead."

 - In Anne of the Island, Ruby Gillis finally admits to Anne that she is dying and confesses it terrifies her: all she will lose in life, and she has not readied herself for Heaven.
 But after she dies that night, her face shows that Death brought a wisdom that years of experience might have earned her.